CASE STUDY

 Results

-Demographic integration materialized: The program became NAC's only summer offering where people of color comprise the majority—a remarkable achievement in an 80% white town.
-Attendees travel from Springfield, Holyoke, throughout the Pioneer Valley, Berkshires, Southern Vermont, Hartford, Worcester, Boston, Albany—creating authentic multicultural all ages spaces where communities genuinely mix.
+The integration materialized: The program centers and celebrates Latin culture while drawing substantial BIPOC participation from across the region—transforming the typical makeup of public arts spaces in an 80% white town.
+Attendees travel from Springfield, Holyoke, throughout the Pioneer Valley, Berkshires, Southern Vermont, Hartford, Worcester, Boston, Albany—creating authentic multicultural all ages spaces where diverse communities genuinely mix.

 Economic impact as designed: Downtown businesses experienced measurable increased patronage on event nights, fulfilling the original vision.

-Regional thought leadership: After Amherst promoters attended Northampton events, they launched their own program—literally naming it "Salsa in the Park Amherst."
-This direct replication validated the strategic model.
+Regional impact: After attending Northampton events, Amherst promoters launched their own version—literally naming it “Salsa in the Park Amherst.”
+Now in its fifth year, the program's replication validates the model's success.

-Natural growth: Programming expansion included Salsa in the Plaza, live salsa bands, and youth dance performances by local Latin-owned dance companies, proving how strong foundation enables organic evolution.
+Natural development: Programming expansion included Salsa in the Plaza, live salsa bands, and youth dance performances by local Latin-owned dance companies, proving how strong foundation enables continual growth.

 This is strategy that flows.